RedisLabs/redislabs-docs/content/rs/administering/logging/_index.md

 Server logs can be found by default in the directory `/var/opt/redislabs/log/`.

-These log files are used by the Redis Labs support team to troubleshoot issues.
+These log files are used by the Redis support team to troubleshoot issues.
 The logs you will most frequently interact with is 'event_log.log'.
 This log file is where logs of configuration actions within Redis are stored and is useful to determine events that occur within Redis Enterprise.

 ## Setting log timestamps